Published:

 Bathroom Remodels

 After the kitchen, the bathroom is arguably the next most exciting home renovation to perform, as homeowners fantasize about the possibilities of an in-home spa.
-Just as with the kitchen, Remodeling Magazine discovered that it is better to choose a midrange (64.0% ROI) than an upscale (56.6%) project.
+As with kitchens, midrange bathroom remodels often make more financial sense than upscale projects.

 When looking at midrange renovation ideas that can help increase home value, Homelight.com suggests the following projects: